You need to attach a preliminary study plan to your exchange application.

 - The final choice of courses is often made once you have been granted an exchange student position in the host institution.
 Sometimes the actual final choice of courses isn't made until you have arrived in the host country.

-- If you keep your study plan up to date and take courses as planned, the courses taken abroad will be transferred to your degree at Arcada and they can be registered in ASTA after your exchange period after we have received the Transcript of Records from the receiving institution.
+- If you keep your study plan up to date and take courses as planned, the courses taken abroad will be transferred to your degree at Arcada and they can be registered in ASTA after we have received the Transcript of Records from the receiving institution.

 - If you make changes to your study plan during your exchange, you need to fill out the form Changes to Learning Agreement and inform your amanuensis/Degree Programme Director and the international coordinator.
 More information and the form Changes to Learning Agreement can be found on the During your exchange page.